sassoftware/sas-studio-custom-steps/HTTP Request/README.md

 ## Description
 The HTTP Request step allows you to send HTTP/1.1 requests.
 The step is using PROC HTTP to execute the HTTP requests.
 You can use this step to validate data, enrich data in your data flow, update data via a REST call and more.
-There are various ways to receive data from the HTTP Request in order to use the HTTP result downstream.
+There are various ways to receive data from the HTTP Request in order to use the HTTP result downstream in Studio Flow.

 ## User Interface